-A: The potential costs will depend upon which commuter benefit option the employer selects, whether or not the employer is non-profit, and the number of employees who choose to utilize the benefit.
-Option 1, the pre-tax option, has the potential to save private employers money by reducing their payroll taxes.
-In the case of Options 2, 3 and 4, the costs will depend upon the specific benefits that an employer offers pursuant to these options.
+A: The potential costs will depend upon which commuter benefit option(s) the employer selects, whether the employer is non-profit, and the number of employees who choose to utilize the benefit(s).
+Option 1, the pre-tax option, has the potential to save employers money by reducing their payroll taxes.
+In the case of Options 2, 3, 4, and 5 the costs will depend upon the specific benefits that an employer offers pursuant to these options.

-Many Bay Area employers already offer commuter benefits, and currently meet the substantive requirements of the Program.
-These types of employers would incur minimal costs, if any, to register and provide basic information about their existing Program to the Air District/MTC.
+Many Bay Area employers already provide commuter benefits, and currently meet the substantive requirements of the Program.
+These types of employers would incur minimal costs, if any, to register and provide basic information about their existing program to the Air District/MTC.